suyashb95/soundcloud-dl/README.md

 ##Usage
 * usage: soundcloud-dl.py [-h] [--url URL] [--dir DIR] [--all] [--likes]
 * The url can be a link to a user, a track or a user's playlists.
 Downloads a user's uploads unless --all or --likes options are given
+* Adding the --include option overrides the --exclude option.
 * Example : `python soundcloud-dl.py --url "https://soundcloud.com/stringofasymptotes" --dir "D:\Music"`
 * Example : `python soundcloud-dl.py --url "https://soundcloud.com/stringofasymptotes" --dir "D:\Music" --exclude 1 2 3`